Skip to main content

 Form guidance

-Add contextual information to guide users through the form: Preamble - Instructions displayed at the top before fields.
+Add contextual information to guide users through the form: Form description - Instructions displayed at the top of the form before any fields.
 Use for prerequisites, important notices, or context about when to use this record type.
-Postamble - Information at the bottom after fields.
-Use for next steps, additional resources, contact info, or disclaimers.
 Success message - Custom confirmation shown after saving.
 Use for expected timeline, reference numbers, or what happens next.
 Field help text - Guidance for specific fields.
 Use for explanations, examples, or format requirements.

 Well-crafted guidance reduces confusion and support requests by setting clear expectations for users.